couchbase/couchbase-lite-android/README.md

 For information on the high-level goals of the project see the [Couchbase Lite iOS Readme](https://github.com/couchbase/couchbase-lite-ios/blob/master/README.md).

-## Developing with Couchbase Lite
+## Getting Started with Couchbase Lite

-If you just want to _use_ Couchbase-Lite-Android in your app, you may not need to even clone or build the code as described in this document.
-See [Getting Started](https://github.com/couchbase/couchbase-lite-android/wiki/Getting-Started) or jump straight to the [Grocery-Sync](https://github.com/couchbaselabs/GrocerySync-Android) demo application.
+* Download and run the  [Grocery-Sync](https://github.com/couchbaselabs/GrocerySync-Android) demo application

+* Create your own Hello World Couchbase Lite via the [Getting Started](https://github.com/couchbase/couchbase-lite-android/wiki/Getting-Started) guide.

-## Contributing to Couchbase Lite
+## Developing / Contributing to the Couchbase Lite core library

-Otherwise, if you need to hack on Couchbase-Lite-Android, or just want to read through the code, then this document is for you.
-Read on!
+If you are just building an application with Couchbase Lite, you can skip the rest of this document.  (see *Getting Started with Couchbase Lite*)

+However, if you need to debug Couchbase Lite Android or otherwise hack on it, these instructions will help you do that.

 ## Prerequisites